maartenba/maartenba.github.io/_posts/2021-11-08-journey-towards-speakertravel-building-a-service-from-scratch.markdown

 So I went with an ASP.NET Core backend, [IdentityServer](https://duendesoftware.com/), and [React](https://reactjs.org/).

 About an hour of cursing on a simple "Hello, World" later, React was replaced with [Vue.js](https://vuejs.org/) which seemed easier to get started with.
-I did have to replicate the [ASP.NET Core SPA development experience](https://blog.maartenballiauw.be/post/2019/11/13/how-does-the-aspnetcore-spa-development-experience-work.html) to support Vue.js, but that was fun to do and write about.
+I did have to replicate the [ASP.NET Core SPA development experience (blog post)](https://blog.maartenballiauw.be/post/2019/11/13/how-does-the-aspnetcore-spa-development-experience-work.html) to support Vue.js, but that was fun to do and write about.

 What wasn't fun though, was the slow-going.
 New to Vue.js, a lot of things went very slow while building.
 After 2 weeks of spending evenings on just a login that worked smoothly, I started wondering...